Skip to content

 But what about Ben Lawton?
 Where was he when all this was going on?

 Don’t Forget the Bubbles was founded by four curious doctors – Tessa Davis, Andy Tagg, Henry Goldstein and Ben Lawton.
-Unfortunately Ben was travelling at the time we undertook the study and we didn’t think searching through his colonic contents in an aeroplane toilet was exactly fair.
+Unfortunately, Ben was travelling when we undertook the study, and we didn’t think searching his colonic contents in an aeroplane toilet was fair.

 And then you kept it quiet, right?

-It can take an average of 17 years for science to go from bench side to bedside.
-Leveraging social media we managed to go from online publication on a Thursday evening to global saturation by Saturday evening.
+It can take an average of 17 years for science to go from bedside to bedside.
+Leveraging social media, we managed to go from online publication on a Thursday evening to global saturation by Saturday evening.

 But surely this isn’t hard science?

-Of course, it’s not, it’s a bit of fun in the run-up to Xmas.
+Of course, it’s not; it’s a bit of fun in the run-up to Christmas.

-With such a small sample size it is important that you don’t extrapolate the data to the entire population of Lego swallowers.
-Anecdata from Twitter suggests that a large number of people accidentally ingested bits of Lego throughout their life with no adverse effects*.
+With such a small sample size, you mustn’t extrapolate the data to the entire population of Lego swallowers.
+Anecdata from Twitter suggests that many people accidentally ingested bits of Lego throughout their lives with no adverse effects*.

 It is also worth noting that most people who swallow Lego are children, not fully grown adults.
-Data that is applicable to the adult population may well not be applicable to children.
+Data that applies to the adult population may well not apply to children.

 Yeh HY, Chao HC, Chen SY, Chen CC, Lai MW.
 Analysis of Radiopaque Gastrointestinal Foreign Bodies Expelled by Spontaneous Passage in Children: A 15-Year Single-Center Study.
 Frontiers in pediatrics.
 2018;6:172.